punjabinuclei/sop-generator/README.md

 ## Tech Stack Used:

-* Frontend: The project's frontend is built using React, a popular JavaScript library for building user interfaces.
-It uses Next.js, a React framework, to handle server-side rendering and routing.
+* Frontend: It uses Next.js, a React framework, to handle server-side rendering and routing.
 The UI is styled using Tailwind CSS, a utility-first CSS framework, which provides responsive and clean designs out of the box.

 * Backend: For the backend API, you are using Node.js, a runtime environment for executing JavaScript code on the server-side.
 I have also implemented serverless functions using Next.js API Routes to handle form submissions.
 These serverless functions are used for processing form data and sending emails.